 Instructions

-- Preheat the air fryer to 390 F for 5 minutes.
+- Preheat the air fryer to 390°F for 5 minutes.

 Notes

-- Leftovers can be stored in the refrigerator for up to 4 days.
+- Store leftovers in the refrigerator for up to 4 days.

 Nutrition Information: